Download high-resolution image Look inside

 Nikole Hannah-Jones is a Pulitzer Prize–winning reporter covering racial injustice for The New York Times Magazine, and creator of the landmark 1619 Project.
 In 2017, she received a MacArthur Foundation Fellowship, known as the Genius Grant, for her work on educational inequality.
 She has also won a Peabody Award, two George Polk Awards, three National Magazine Awards, and the 2018 John Chancellor Award for Excellence in Journalism from Columbia University.
 In 2016, Hannah-Jones co-founded the Ida B. Wells Society for Investigative Reporting, a training and mentorship organization geared toward increasing the number of investigative reporters of color.
 View titles by Nikole Hannah-Jones

 Nikkolas Smith is an Artivist, picture book author, and Hollywood film illustrator.
-He is the author-illustrator of The Golden Girls of Rio and My Hair Is Poofy & That’s Okay.
-He also illustrated the picture books I Am Ruby Bridges, Black Panther: Wakanda Forever: The Courage to Dream, That Flag, and the New York Times bestselling The 1619 Project: Born on the Water.
+He is the author-illustrator of the USA TODAY bestselling picture book The Artivist, The Golden Girls of Rio, and My Hair Is Poofy & That’s Okay.
+He also illustrated the picture books A Change Is Gonna Come, Captain America: Brave New World: A Hero Looks Like You, I Am Ruby Bridges, Black Panther: Wakanda Forever: The Courage to Dream, That Flag, and the #1 New York Times bestselling The 1619 Project: Born on the Water.
 Many of Nikkolas’s viral and globally published sketches that have sparked important conversations and inspired meaningful change are included in his book Sunday Sketch: The Art of Nikkolas.
-He speaks on his Artivism at conferences, workplaces, and schools around the world, and he also leads workshops about digital painting.
-Born in Houston, Texas, Nikkolas lives in Los Angeles, California.
-Learn more here: NIKKOLAS.art View titles by Nikkolas Smith
+He speaks on his Artivism and leads digital painting workshops at conferences, workplaces, and schools around the world.
+Nikkolas was born in Houston, Texas, and now lives in Los Angeles, California.
+View titles by Nikkolas Smith

 Guides